rafalkaron/rafalkaron.github.io/content/_index.md

 {.text_small}

 Jekyll
-: I have a considerable experience in designing, developing, and styling Jekyll sites.
+: I have considerable experience in designing, developing, and styling Jekyll sites.
 My legacy website used Jekyll under the hood.
 {.text_small}

 Gatsby